AdiThakker/AdiThakker.github.io/_posts/2020-06-21-Blazor-SignalR-2.md

 }
 ~~~

-In the above code snippet, you can see how _hubConnection.On method is used to register "ReceiveTime" and "StopTime" handlers which the Server ends up calling.

-Also some of razor directives used are.
+In the above code snippet, you can see that ***_hubConnection.On*** method is used to register ReceiveTime and StopTime handlers which the Server ends up calling to invoke client communication.
+Also some of razor directives used are:

 - ***@using*** for importing namespaces
 - ***@inject*** for dependency injection
 - ***@bind*** for binding HTML elements/ properties to class properties
 - ***@onclick*** for handler delegates

-Building the project now and starting the Timer starts displaying the time on connected clients as shown below:
+Building the project with these changes and starting the Timer started displaying the time on connected clients as shown below:

 ![Setup]({{site.url}}/images/Blazor-Signalr-14.png)

+You can look at [this](https://github.com/AdiThakker/Blazor-Web) github repo for more details.

+OK, So you can see it was relatively simple to get started with Blazor and SignalR.
+In the next post we will see how we can integrate this with Azure Active Directory.